Dexter's Laboratory: Background

+Dexter's Laboratory creator Genndy Tartakovsky at the Annecy International Animation Film Festival in 2023.

 Genndy Tartakovsky, the creator of Dexter's Laboratory, was born in Moscow, where his father, a dentist, served in the government of the Soviet Union.
 Although relatively wealthy and well-connected, his family feared racial persecution due to their Jewish heritage and moved from Russia to Chicago when Tartakovsky was seven.
-Along with his older brother, Alex, Tartakovsky learned English by watching cartoons and taught himself how to draw as a child by copying comic books.
+Along with his older brother Alex, Tartakovsky learned English by watching cartoons and taught himself how to draw as a child by copying comic books.

 Tartakovsky initially went to Columbia College Chicago to study advertising and took an animation class as an elective.
-After he transferred to the California Institute of the Arts in 1990 to study animation full-time, Tartakovsky wrote, directed, animated, and produced two student short films, one of which was a precursor to Dexter's Laboratory's television pilot, "Changes".
-A two-and-a-half-minute pencil test, this short film was included in a university screening for the producers of Batman: The Animated Series, who were impressed and hired Tartakovsky to move to Spain to work on Batman at a studio in Madrid.
+After he transferred to the California Institute of the Arts in 1990 to study animation full-time, Tartakovsky wrote, directed, animated, and produced two student short films; one of which was a precursor to Dexter's Laboratory's first television pilot "Changes", featuring the voices of Rob Renzetti as Dexter and Allison Moore as Dee Dee.
+A two-and-a-half-minute pencil test produced in 1991–92 as his second student film, "Changes" was included in a university screening for the producers of Batman: The Animated Series, who were impressed and hired Tartakovsky to move to Spain to work on Batman at a studio in Madrid.

 After Batman, Tartakovsky moved back to California to work for Hanna-Barbera on the production team of 2 Stupid Dogs.
-His co-workers on that series, Craig McCracken, Rob Renzetti, and Paul Rudish, had been classmates of his at Cal Arts and went on to collaborate with him on Dexter's Laboratory.
+His co-workers on that series, Craig McCracken, Rob Renzetti, and Paul Rudish, had been classmates of his at Cal Arts, with Renzetti and Mccracken being his roommates, and went on to collaborate with him as part of the core creative crew for Dexter's Laboratory.
 Tartakovsky's last job before developing Dexter's Laboratory into a television series was to serve as a sheet timer on The Critic.
-During his time on that series, Tartakovsky received a phone call from Larry Huber, who had been a producer on 2 Stupid Dogs.
-Huber had shown Tartakovsky's unfinished student film to a then-nascent Cartoon Network and wanted Tartakovsky to develop the concept into a seven-minute storyboard.

 Development

+During his time on The Critic, Tartakovsky received a phone call from Larry Huber, who had been a producer on 2 Stupid Dogs.
+Huber had shown Tartakovsky's unfinished student film to a then-nascent Cartoon Network and wanted Tartakovsky to expand the concept into a seven-minute storyboard.
+Unhappy with his position on The Critic, Tartakovsky accepted Huber's proposal.
+"Changes" premiered on February 26, 1995, as part of Cartoon Network's animation showcase series World Premiere Toons.
+After "Changes" premiered, Tartakovsky had no expectations that it would lead to a series.
+In September 1995, Turner Entertainment Co. announced the series greenlight of Dexter's Laboratory, becoming the first of sixteen shorts to earn the vote of approval based on feedback from focus groups, phone lines, the America Online reaction, the ten-city "Dive-In Theater" tour, and the "Cool Toons Mobile".
+After Tartakovsky and his former classmates McCracken and Rudish finished "Changes" and The Powerpuff Girls' debut short "Meat Fuzzy Lumpkins" for World Premiere Toons, they proceeded to work on the second short film for Dexter's Laboratory titled "The Big Sister".